 Canis lupus baileyi

-The Mexican wolf is the smallest of the five subspecies of Gray wolf in North America.
-Its coat is a combination of brown, gray, rust, and tan.
-Its tail, legs, and ears are often highlighted with black.
+Of the five subspecies of gray wolves in North America, the Mexican Wolf is the smallest and the most endangered gray wolf in North America.
+The color of its coat is usually a mix of brown, gray, rust, and tan.
+The color of its tail, legs, and ears is often more black.

-Mexican wolves breed in February and March.
-After a gestation period of about 63 days, the mother gives birth to a litter of 4 to 6 pups.
+Mexican wolves typically breed in either February or March and produce pups after a gestation period of around 63 days.
+Litters usually range from 4 to 6 pups.